Tony Gemignani: Early life and career

 Gemignani was born in Fremont, California, to Frank and Eileen Gemignani.
-He grew up on his family's farm, he is a third generation Italian American.
+He grew up on his family's farm.
+He is a third generation Italian American.

 Gemignani graduated from Washington High School in Fremont, and later worked at Pyzano's, his brother Frank Jr.'s restaurant in Castro Valley, California, in 1991.
 Gemignani began his pizza tosser career while at Pyzano's as a way to entertain customers and to show the quality of the dough to diners.
 He competed all over the world, winning 8 world champion titles for pizza acrobatics between 1995–2007, and earning himself the nickname of the "Michael Jordan of Pizza Throwing".
 Gemignani traveled the world for 16 years, competing, working in others' kitchens, and learning about regional styles of pizza.

 Gemignani formed the World Pizza Champions in 2005, which is made up of over 60 team members who have each earned the highest awards in the pizza industry, along with television appearances, Guinness World Records, and respect as leading professionals and pioneers in the pizza industry.

 In 2007, Gemignani took the title of "World Champion Pizza Maker" at the World Pizza Cup in Naples, Italy.
 Gemignani was the first American and non-Neapolitan to ever take this title.
 Gemignani is the first and only Triple Crown winner for baking at the International Pizza Championships in Lecce, Italy, meaning, he won three first place titles in one competition.

 Restaurants

 Tony's Pizza Napoletana

 Tony's Pizza Napoletana in San Francisco, CA.

 Gemignani opened his first restaurant, Tony's Pizza Napoletana, in July 2009, with partners Bruno DiFabio and Nancy Puglisi, in San Francisco's North Beach.
 The restaurant has 7 pizza ovens.

 Tony's Pizza Napoletana is recognized as one of the city's best pizzerias.
 Along with being named "The Best Pizzeria in America" by Forbes magazine, the restaurant has received multiple accolades in a number of publications, both local and national, including Zagat, USA Today, The San Francisco Chronicle, The Huffington Post, Food and Wine, Travel + Leisure, Fox News, and others.

+In July 2025, Tony's Pizza Napoletana opened at San Francisco International Airport in the SF Eats Food Hall located in Harvey Milk Terminal 1, offering travelers a taste of one of San Francisco's most iconic pizzerias.